Monster Energy: Action sports

+In February 2025, the firm announced a historic multi-year renewal of its long-term partnership with the Ultimate Fighting Championship, marking the largest sponsorship deal in the history of both companies.

+Several UFC champions have partnered with Monster Energy, including Conor McGregor, Justin Gaethje, Cain Velasquez, and Jon "Bones" Jones.

 In November 2012, the firm announced a long-term partnership with the Professional Bull Riders, and currently sponsors several riders including Jose Vitor Leme, Cody Teel, and Derek Kolbaba.
 Starting in 2018, they became the title sponsor of the PBR's premiership tour, known as the Unleash the Beast tour.